History

 CCW’s Roots:

 Communities for Clean Water (CCW) was formally organized in 2006 after several community organizations joined forces to address water contamination at LANL.
-As of January 2015 CCW Council members include Amigos Bravos, Concerned Citizens for Nuclear Safety (CCNS), Honor Our Pueblo Existence (HOPE), the New Mexico Acequia Association, Partnership for Earth Spirituality and Tewa Women United.
-CCW brings together these separate organizations in order to have a collective and powerful impact on protecting and restoring water quality downstream and downwind from Los Alamos National Laboratory (LANL).
+As of 2022, CCW Council members include Amigos Bravos, Breath of My Heart Birthplace, Concerned Citizens for Nuclear Safety (CCNS), Honor Our Pueblo Existence (HOPE), the New Mexico Acequia Association, Partnership for Earth Spirituality and Tewa Women United.
+CCW brings together these separate organizations to have a collective and powerful impact on protecting and restoring water quality downstream and downwind from Los Alamos National Laboratories (LANL).

 While many of these organizations had worked independently and together on water contamination issues prior to 2006, (see CCW’s Roots, below) the need to strengthen this work became very clear after the catastrophic 47,000-acre Cerro Grande fire that burned on and around Los Alamos National Laboratory (LANL) site in 2000, increasing the release of toxic materials from the site into the Río Grande watershed.
 The Las Conchas Fire of 2011, which burned 156,000 acres adjacent to LANL, further increased urgency and concern about stormwater runoff and the release of water contaminants into the Rio Grande watershed.